-Paweł Rowiński is the Professor of Earth Sciences and since 2015 the Vice-President of the Polish Academy of Sciences.
+Paweł Rowiński, a Professor of Earth Sciences, has since 2015 served as the Vice-President of the Polish Academy of Sciences.
 His academic title was granted by the President of Poland in 2009.
-From 2008 to 2015 Professor Rowiński was the Executive Director of the Institute of Geophysics of the PAS and from 2004 to 2008 he served as the Research Director at the same Institute.
+From 2008 to 2015 Prof. Rowiński was the Executive Director of the Institute of Geophysics, Polish Academy of Sciences, and from 2004 to 2008 he served as the Research Director at the same Institute.
 Until May 2015 he was also the chairman of the Board of Directors of the Earth and Planetary Research Centre (GeoPlanet).
 Within the PASIFIC Programme, Prof. Rowiński is responsible for the strategic management of the project.
 Not only does he make the key decisions, such as selecting panel chairs and accepting the final ranking list of proposals for each call, but also, together with the Advisory Board, he supervises the implementation of the project and how the main risks are addressed.

-Prior to working at the Excellence in Science Department, Joanna completed internships at several European and international organisations, such as the European Commission (Marie Skłodowska-Curie Actions Unit), and the United Nations High Commissioner for Refugees (UNHCR).
+Prior to joining the Excellence in Science Department in August 2016, Joanna worked at several European and international organizations, such as the European Commission (Marie Skłodowska-Curie Actions Unit), and the United Nations High Commissioner for Refugees (UNHCR).
 She has also obtained PRINCE2 Foundation certificate in project management.
-Within the PASIFIC Programme, Joanna is responsible for monitoring the ethical issues.
+Within the PASIFIC Fellowship Programme, Joanna is responsible for monitoring ethical issues.